axelvaldez/radical-companies/_posts/radical-is-business-friendly/2022-09-02-mandarins-and-butterflies.markdown

 ---

 <div style="display:none;">
- <p>The <span class='_paradigm'>Fiat</span> way colonizes your mind in the most insidous ways.
+ <p>The <span class='_paradigm'>Fiat</span> way colonizes your mind in the most insidious ways.
 Sometimes, it simply doesn&rsquo;t let you enjoy a mandarin.
 But you can make your own way, and you can fly.</p>
 </div>

 <h1></h1>